siruguri/flashcard/README.md

 	git rm fixtures/categories.yml fixtures/tasks.yml

 * You might also want to delete some of the steps in the `seeds.rb` file - otherwise if you ran a `db:reset` task, those methods will be executed and generate error messages if you don't have the corresponding models.
+* The app's asset pipeline does not load any new JS or CSS files by default via `require_tree`: if you add new asset files, make sure you have included them in the pipeline by adding them to `application.css` or `application.js`, as appropriate.

 ## Security